KidkArolis/jetpack/README.md

 Use `jetpack` to:

 * run a bit of JavaScript in the browser
-* build production ready client side only apps
+* build production ready client only apps
-* build production ready client and server apps
+* build production ready client/server apps

 ## Convention over configuration